Obsolete (album): Scene II

-The scene opens with "Descent".
+"Descent" is the only song of Scene II.
 Edgecrusher is alone in this song, he has grown tired from running for so long from Smasher/Devourer and the Securitron.
 He wonders if his mission is worth it, he dwells upon his life, and what it actually amounts to.
 Edgecrusher stops in an abandoned building to rest himself.
 As he falls to sleep on a cold, flat floor, he repeats the same words as he does every night; they are the lyrics to this song.
 As he wakes up and looks to the sky he realizes that his life is worth the effort, so he keeps going.

+Burton C. Bell said of the song:" 'Descent' is about the fall of mankind, but also about my fall.
+Because I fell into these depth, to where I could not pull myself out.
+I was the lowest of the low.
+I had done things, I had lied, cheated, I had just... betrayed most of my friends.
+And I sunk.
+I descended into oblivion."

 Scene III

-"Hi-Tech Hate" is the first song of this scene.
+"Hi-Tech Hate" is Obsolete's "most political song", dealing with the buildup of weapons of mass destruction.
+The song is basically an anti-war, anti-nuclear proclamation from Dino Cazares.
 It depicts an anti-war protest of factions of various dissensions in front of the Securitron base, a heavily guarded fortress.
 The lyrics are the words of a man who emerges and speaks to the crowd through a megaphone.
-The song is basically an anti-war, anti-nuclear proclamation from Dino Cazares.

 As the man finishes, the Securitron enforcers move in on the crowd.
 He sees no way out of this situation: true freedom cannot be realized in a scrutinized society.
 He takes a can of gasoline and pours it on himself.
 With the match in his fingers, the lyrics of "Freedom or Fire" are his final words.
 This act of self-immolation is very much like Thích Quảng Đức's.
 "Obsolete" starts with a spoken intro by Gary Numan.
 They are the words of a Securitron enforcer who grabs the megaphone after the members of the crowd disperse in order to escape detainment of the enforcers.
 Of course, the main message of the song is that "man is obsolete" and that "our world [is] obsolete".